SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Unlike Objective-C,
 Swift subclasses do not not inherit their superclass initializers by default.
-This prevents a situation in which a simple initializer from a superclass is automatically inherited by a more specialized subclass, and can be used to create a new instance of the subclass that is not fully or correctly initialized.
+Swift's approach prevents a situation in which a simple initializer from a superclass is automatically inherited by a more specialized subclass and is used to create a new instance of the subclass that is not fully or correctly initialized.

 If you want your custom subclass to present